-PLED/PWR LED (Power LED Yellow/Purple):
+• PLED/PWR LED (Power LED.
+Yellow/Purple):

-( · ===, · · · · · · · · · · · · · · · · · System Status LED Connects to the power status indicator S0 On on the chassis front panel.
-The LED is on when the system is operating.
-The LED is S3/S4/S5 Off off when the system is in S3/S4 sleep state or nowered off (S5)
+, , System Status LED Connects to the power status indicator S0 On on the chassis front panel.
+The LED is of when the system is operating.
+The LED S3/S4/S5 Off off when the system is in S3/S4 sleep state or powered off (S5).